confluentinc/streaming-ops/README.md

     make get-public-key-dev
     ```

     If you are using a private cluster, you will need to copy the secret controller's key from the secret controller's log file into the key file stored locally.
-However you obtain the public key, it can be stored in `secrets/keys/<environment>.crt`, _but not checked into the repository_.
+This file need not be checked into the repository, however it is not secret information.
+However you obtain the public key, it can be stored in `secrets/keys/<environment>.crt`.
 The remaining scripts look in this location in order to seal secrets.
 If you have administrative login to the cluster with `kubectl`, you may be able to get the logs by executing the following substituting your controllers full pod name (`kubectl get pods -n kube-system`):

     ```
     kubectl logs sealed-secrets-controller-6bf8c44ff9-x6skc -n kube-system